knative/docs/docs/eventing/broker/kafka-broker/README.md

 # Knative Kafka Broker

-The Knative Kafka Broker is a Apache Kafka native implementation of the Knative Broker API, that reduces network hops, supports any Kafka version, and has a better integration with Kafka for the Broker and Trigger model.
+The Knative Kafka Broker is an Apache Kafka native implementation of the Knative Broker API that reduces network hops, supports any Kafka version, and has a better integration with Kafka for the Broker and Trigger model.

 Notable features are: